-The 2D plots below show all the field components and instantaneous (not time averaged) Poynting vector components at a fixed time for the TM0 mode of the lossless symmetric waveguide.
+The 2D plots below show all the field components and instantaneous (not time averaged) Poynting vector components at a fixed time.
 The instantaneous (and time-averaged) Poynting vector component Sz is discontinuous across

 the interfaces as mentioned above.
 The time-averaged Poynting vector is the average at any given (x,z) location of the instantaneous value and corresponds to the